Greetings, first-time Light Up Lakewood attendee. You’re in for a real treat.

-With thousands of Light Up Lakewood attendees anticipated, parking spots near Downtown Lakewood will be in high-demand.
+The City of Lakewood’s municipal parking lots are free on weekends.
+With thousands of Light Up Lakewood attendees anticipated, however, parking spots near Downtown Lakewood will be in high-demand.
 Thankfully, Lakewood has numerous side streets in close proximity offering free, convenient street parking.
-Free parking will also be available at the INA Building’s parking garage accessible from Warren Road.
-It’s important to note that motorized traffic on Detroit Avenue between Lakeland and Marlowe will be closed on Dec.
-3 starting at 3 p.m.
+It’s important to note that motorized traffic on Detroit Avenue between Arthur and Marlowe will be closed on December 1 starting at 3 p.m.
 Provided the weather cooperates, walking or biking to Light Up Lakewood also represent fine transportation options.

-If Light Up Lakewood 2016 proves to be wintry, there are various strategies at your disposable for staying warm as you partake in the spirit of the season.
-Head indoors at Vendor Village located within the Lakewood Masonic Temple, or take in a performance at Barton Senior Center or Lakewood Public Library.
-For those who opt to stay outdoors, several hot chocolate vending stands will be available, as well as a warming station at Lakewood Presbyterian Church.
+If Light Up Lakewood 2018 proves to be wintry, there are various strategies at your disposable for staying warm as you partake in the spirit of the season.
+Head indoors at the Holiday Market located within the Lakewood Masonic Temple, or take in a performance at Lakewood Baptist Church or Lakewood Public Library.
+For those who opt to stay outdoors, several free hot chocolate stands will be available.

 LakewoodAlive will be posting to its Facebook, Twitter and Instagram accounts throughout the duration of Light Up Lakewood.
 Guests are encouraged to use hashtag #LightUpLakewood for their own social media.
 Don’t be afraid to go live on Facebook during the Holiday Parade, Lighting Ceremony and Fireworks Show.